 Université de Franche-Comté (France)

-Lübeck university/ Graduate School of Computing in Medicine and Life Sciences (Germany)
+Universität zu Lübeck / Graduate School of Computing in Medicine and Life Sciences (Germany)

 Ecole Polytechnique Fédérale de Lausanne (Switzerland)

 Technion, Israel Institute of Technology (Haifa)

 The partner universities have signed a collaboration agreement towards this joint master’s programme in May 2011, and curricula have been prepared.
 Associate partner universities in Switzerland (ETH Zurich), Italy (Genova) and the UK (Imperial College, London) have joined the project.
 Under this proposal, aims and measures regarding this collaboration are: (1) applícation for external funding for the new joint master’s programme and (2) expand the collaboration towards postdoctoral exchange / internships.